jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "Optical data storage?
 She doesn't use regular storage drives?"

 "5D optical data storage is a nanostructured glass for permanently recording digital data using a femtosecond laser writing process.
 Discs using this technology are capable of storing up to 360 terabytes worth of data for billions of years.
-The eniac stores the Ari's brain scan on these drives."
+The eniac stores Ari's brain scan on these drives."

 Leo's eyes widened in horror.
 He rushed over to the eniac---a rectagular piece of glass was neatly packed, unharmed, next to dead shoulder.
 The scan itself was OK.
 But the box to read that data...